Raids carried out at properties linked to former CBI chief Nageshwar Rao

 New Delhi, Feb 8: Raids were carried out on Friday in Kolkata at properties reportedly linked to former interim CBI director M Nageshwar Rao.

 Kolkata police conducted raids at two different locations, reported ANI.
-One of the locations is Nageshwar Rao's wife's company Angelina Mercantile Pvt Ltd at Salt Lake.
+One of the locations is allegedly Nageshwar Rao's wife's company Angelina Mercantile Pvt Ltd at Salt Lake.

+While initial reports stated that AMPL was owned by Rao's wife Mannem Sandhya, the CBI officer in a statement issued a denial.
+In a statement earlier, he had also explained the financial transactions, a News 18 report said.

+Saying that the firm was not related to his family members, Rao stated he had already clarified regarding this issue through a signed press statement on October 30, 2018.

 IPS officer M Nageshwar Rao was appointed as the interim director of the Central Bureau of Investigation (CBI) in October last year after then CBI chief Alok Verma and his deputy -- special director Rakesh Asthana -- were sent on leave following a feud between them